 If you have a lot of positive information in your reports (paying your bills on time, no bankruptcies or debt collections, etc.), then you should have a pretty good credit score.
 But if you have a lot of negative information in your report, you will have a lower score.

 Believe it or not, it's fairly common to find mistakes in your credit reports.
 It might be something harmless like an erroneous street address.
 Or it could be something more harmful like a debt collection that's not yours.

 The credit-scoring system doesn't care if the information is accurate or not.
 It simply converts the information into a FICO credit score.
 It's your job to review the information in your reports to make sure there are no mistakes.
-You can learn more about that on this page.

 8. What kind of house are you looking for?

 This is obviously an important question to ask before buying a house.
 And you need to be specific here.
 I recommend making a detailed list of things you need in a house.
 This list should include the following:

 - The minimum square footage that is acceptable to you

 - Whether you prefer a one-story or a two-story home